-3.4 Fixing Disk Images
+3.3 Fixing Disk Images

-Sometimes a downloaded disk image won't open in Disk Copy because the Web server told the Web browser that the disk image was a text file.
-DropDMG can fix such images by setting their type and creator codes so that the Finder will open them in Disk Copy.
+Sometimes a downloaded disk image won't open because the Web server told the Web browser that the disk image was a text file.
+DropDMG can fix such images by setting their type and creator codes so that the Finder will open them.
 There are two ways to fix disk images:

-- Drag and drop one or more disk images onto the DropDMG icon or onto the DropDMGStatus window while holding down the Control key. - Choose Fix Disk Image... from the File menu.
+- Drag and drop one or more disk images onto the DropDMG icon or onto the DropDMGStatus window while holding down the Control key. - Choose Fix Image... from the File menu.

-3.5 Getting Information About Disk Images
+3.4 Getting Information About Disk Images